florian-wenzel/exa-hibernate/README.md

     </persistence-unit>
 </persistence>
 ```
-In this snippet *ip-range*, *port*, *myuser*, and *mypwd* have to be changed to the actual connection parameters of the Exasol database.
+In this snippet *ip-range*, *port*, *myuser*, and *mypwd* have to be changed to the actual connection parameters of the EXASOL database.
 Also make sure to define a default schema by exchanging *myschema* with your own choice!